seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 I am Revenge: sent from the infernal kingdom,
 To ease the gnawing vulture of thy mind,
 By working wreakful vengeance on thy foes.
-Come down, and welcome me to this world’s light;
+Come down, and welcome me to this world's light;
 Confer with me of murder and of death:
-There’s not a hollow cave or lurking-place,
+There's not a hollow cave or lurking-place,
 No vast obscurity or misty vale,
 Where bloody murder or detested rape
 Can couch for fear, but I will find them out;